Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 0aaf9ffc-d637-4c40-8a1d-2ff7d73b3b6a
 ```

-As you see it works!
+As you see configuration reloaded successfully.

 ## Conclusion

-In this article, I showed how easy is it to implement your own configuration provider.
+In this article, I showed you how it is easy to implement your own configuration provider.
 Then I showed how you can reload the configuration periodically, so you can get the most recent configuration from your data source.
-If you want a more configuration library you can check my implementation in [Github](https://github.com/Mousavi310/Mousavi.Extensions.Configuration.SqlServer)
+Also, If you want a more configuration library you can check my implementation in [Github](https://github.com/Mousavi310/Mousavi.Extensions.Configuration.SqlServer)